ThoughtWorksInc/Binding.scala/README.md

 </html>
 ```

-Now you will see a table that just contains a header.
-Because `data` is empty at the moment.
+Now you will see a table that just contains a header, because `data` is empty at the moment.

 ### Step 6: Add some `<button>` to fill `data` for the table